MattiDragon/AdvancedNetworking/README.md

 ### Porting and Forking
 You can read my policy on [forking and porting mods](https://gist.github.com/MattiDragon/6b9e71e8516447f53f0d5fb296ab8868).
-This mod will not be ported to anything older than 1.19.4 due to that version adding necessary client features.

 ## Licencing
 The mod is licensed under the Apache License, Version 2.0.